Cloud Infrastructure – Why implement it and what is it?

 Cloud infrastructures offer the following advantages:

-- Unrivalled flexibility – the infrastructure can be organized to meet your specific requirements and can scale up when needed.
+- Unrivaled flexibility – the infrastructure can be organized to meet your specific requirements and can scale up when needed.
 Your organization will not be limited to using familiar technologies.
 If you need some specific tool or service, you can almost always get it from your cloud provider, and they can set it up and have it running at the soonest possible time.

-- Cost effectiveness – your organization only pays for resources and services on demand, in contrast to traditional architectures that require upfront acquisition of hardware and/or software at significant costs.
+- Cost-effectiveness – your organization only pays for resources and services on-demand, in contrast to traditional architectures that require upfront acquisition of hardware and/or software at significant costs.

 - Better reliability – Since your service provider is in charge of everything infrastructure-related, you do not need to worry about updates and maintenance.
 You are also protected against system failure, as most providers maintain a vast number of servers available from anywhere around the globe that can serve as backup servers.
 You can also boost storage capacity and pay for more computing resources when needed.